ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ## General Notes

 1. Instance Group feature is not currently available.
-2. IBM VPC has a single subnet type referred to as Subnet or Subnet:ACL in the stencils to denote an ACL associated with a Subnet.
+2. IBM VPC has a single subnet type referred to as Subnet or Subnet:ACL in the stencils to denote a Subnet with an associated ACL.
 3. To migrate existing diagrams to latest version of stencils:
    1. Apply box styles from new boxes to existing diagram and delete existing box tags.
 For draw.io, updating styles in existing containerless diagrams won't take advantage of containerized styles but using the grouping feature creates container-like behavior if desired.
    2. Apply connector styles from new connectors to existing diagram if desired.